PitchEngine/code-wyoming/html-css-quiz.md

 ### Quiz
 1. Which tags are self closing?
-2. What tag goes at the top of every webpage?
+2. What "tag"" goes at the top of every webpage?
 3. What separates CSS selectors when selecting multiple elements (ie, selecting all p and h3 to be white)
 4. What are the two kinds of lists?
 * How do you nest a list within a list?